kaneplusplus/python-for-r-programmers/docs/index.md

 # Course Materials for Bootstrap Learning Python with R

-This repository houses all of the materials to be presented at the day long course "Bootstrap Learning Python with R," which is presented as a day-long course at the 2019 Joint Statistical Meetings, put on by the American Statistical Association.
+This repository houses all of the materials to be presented at the day long course "Bootstrap Learning Python with R."

 # The Course